Voidtrack/taglensr/readme.md

 # TagLensr

-## A small, advanced Tumblr tag search utility with support for before-date selection and filtering by media type
+## A small, advanced Tumblr tag and blog listing utility with support for before-date selection and filtering by media type